Duke Energy SC Plan Approved With Recommendations From Environmental Groups

 “The Coastal Conservation League applauds the efforts of the Commission and appreciates their recognition of the importance of considering compliance with federal greenhouse gas regulations in future IRP proceedings.
 We look forward to engaging in stakeholder meetings with Duke Energy to provide recommendations regarding environmental compliance, energy production cost modeling, the appropriateness of solar capacity limits in modeling, capacity reserve margins, federal funding opportunities, transmission planning, customer-sited generation, and a Bring-Your-Own Battery pilot program, among other topics.”Taylor Allred, CCL Energy & Climate Program Director.

 “We applaud the Commission’s support for improved transmission planning, which will help bring renewable energy online, and for its requirement that Duke look for ways to leverage federal funds to help retire old, highly-polluting power plants.
-The recent hurricane that hit eastern South Carolina and North Carolina, however, shows how important it is to do more to reduce climate emissions.”Eddy Moore, SACE Decarbonization Director.
+The recent hurricane that hit western South Carolina and North Carolina, however, shows how important it is to do more to reduce climate emissions.”Eddy Moore, SACE Decarbonization Director.

 “Duke’s plan sets us on a course to reduce risk and build resilience in Upstate communities by recognizing the benefits solar, battery storage, and proactive transmission planning provide to ratepayers.
 We will continue to work with Duke and stakeholders to improve upon their planning and ensure prudent long-term investment in resources that move us away from risk and fortify community-based generation and planning.” – Megan Chase-Muller, Upstate Forever State Policy Director.